zcfs/Meteor-cfs-handlebars/README.md

 ### cfsIsDownloading

-When used with a `FileObject` as the current context, returns true if the current FileObject is being downloaded from this client.
-When used outside of a `FileObject` context, returns true if **any** files are being downloaded from this client.
+When used with a `FS.File` as the current context, returns true if the current FS.File is being downloaded from this client.
+When used outside of a `FS.File` context, returns true if **any** files are being downloaded from this client.

-When used with a `FileObject` as the current context, specify a `copy` attribute to check whether a specific copy is downloading.
+When used with a `FS.File` as the current context, specify a `copy` attribute to check whether a specific copy is downloading.
 If you don't specify the copy name, the copy in the master store is used.